-Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal Securing the Future - the UK Sustainable Development The Strategy has 5 guiding principles: Living within environmental limits Ensuring a strong, healthy and just society Achieving a sustainable economy Promoting good governance Using sound science responsibly 4 Strategic Priorities: Sustainable consumption and production Natural resource protections Environmental enhancement Sustainable communities (2005) The Strategy contains a new set of indicators to monitor progress towards sustainable development in the UK.
-Those most relevant at the district level include: Greenhouse gas emissions Road freight (CO2 emissions and tonne km, tonnes and GDP) Household waste (a) rising (b) recycled or composted Local environmental quality Consider how the Allocations Documents can contribute to Sustainable Development Strategies Objectives.
+Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal Securing the Future - the UK Sustainable Development The Strategy has 5 guiding principles: Living within environmental limits Ensuring a strong, healthy and just society Achieving a sustainable economy Promoting good governance Using sound science responsibly Strategic Priorities: Sustainable consumption and production Natural resource protections Environmental enhancement Sustainable communities The Strategy contains a new set of indicators to monitor progress towards sustainable development in the UK.
+Those most relevant at the district level include: • Greenhouse gas emissions • Road freight (CO2 emissions and tonne km, tonnes and GDP) • Household waste (a) rising (b) recycled or composted • Local environmental quality Consider how the Allocations Documents can contribute to Sustainable Development Strategies Objectives.
 The Wildlife and Countryside Act (1981) The Wildlife and Countryside Act 1981 consolidates and amends existing national legislation to implement the Convention on the Conservation of European Wildlife and Natural Habitats (Bern Convention) and Council Directive 79/409/EEC on the conservation of wild birds (Birds Directive) in Great Britain (NB Council Directive 79/409/EEC has now been replaced by Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds (codified version)).
 Ensure that the SA addresses biodiversity, and nature conservation sites including SSSIs.
 Countryside Rights of Way Act (2000) The provisions it contains being brought into force in incremental steps over subsequent years.
-Containing five Parts and 15 Schedules, the Act provides for public access on foot to certain types of land, amends the law relating to public rights of way, increases measures for the management and protection for Sites of Special Scientific Interest (SSSIs) and strengthens wildlife enforcement legislation, and provides for better management of Areas of Outstanding Natural Beauty (AONB). foot to areas of open land.
-Ensure that countryside issues are addressed in within the Allocations Document.
+Containing five Parts and 15 Schedules, the Act provides for public access on foot to certain types of land, amends the law relating to public rights of way, increases measures for the management and protection for Sites of Special Scientific Interest (SSSIs) and strengthens wildlife enforcement legislation, and provides for better management of Areas of Outstanding Natural Beauty (AONB).
+The Act provides a new right of public access on foot to areas of open land.
+The Act also provides safeguards which take into account the needs of landowners and occupiers, and of other interests, including wildlife.
+The Act improves the rights of way legislation by encouraging the creation of new routes and clarifying uncertainties about existing rights.
+The Act places a duty on Government Departments and the National Assembly for Wales Ensure that countryside issues are addressed in within the Allocations Document.